BlazeInferno64/blazed.js/README.md

 After running this code, the parsed URL values will be logged to the console.

-# File Path Parsing
+# File Paths Parsing

-The `blazed.fileURL()` function can be used to  resolve file paths absolutely.
+## 1. File URL → Path

+The `blazed.path_to_file_url()` function converts a file URL into an absolute file system path.

-Simply pass the file URL as a parameter to this function.
+Simply pass a valid `file://` URL as a parameter, and it will return a Promise resolving to the corresponding file path.

 Here's an simple example with `.then() and .catch()` statements